-Lower-division courses are designed to provide students with introductory level familiarity with mass communication systems as well as the prerequisites for an upper-division concentration in one of the three major areas: Public Relations and Advertising, Digital Video Production, and Journalism.
+Lower-division courses are designed to provide students with introductory level familiarity with mass communication systems as well as the prerequisites for an upper-division concentration in one of the three major areas: Public Relations and Advertising (PR/Ad), Digital Video Production, and Journalism.
+In both the Journalism and PR/Ad concentrations there are 22 lower-division required hours.
+In the Digital Video Production concentration there is a total of 19 lower-division required hours.